 Common areas for fraud

-Fraud affects every business in some way, but because it is often unseen, constantly shifting, and poorly comprehended by the majority of individuals, the risks and consequences of fraud are frequently understated and overlooked.
-The following are the most popular areas where fraud risks can appear:
+Fraud affects every business in some way, but because it is often unseen, constantly shifting, and poorly comprehended by most individuals, the risks and consequences of fraud are frequently understated and overlooked.

 - Strategy and program implementation and management.

-- Collecting and disbursing funds .
+- Collecting and disbursing funds.

 - Customer service